-1.1 Mission Sisel International is an acronym (SISEL) standing for Science, Innovation, Success, Energy & Longevity.
-Our name describes our mission.
+1.1 Mission At Sisel International, our name describes our mission.
+“SISEL” is an acronym standing for Science, Innovation, Success, Energy & Longevity.
 Drawing upon the latest research and technology, Sisel seeks to explore the true nature of health and wellness and to provide alternative nutritional, personal care and cosmetics products designed to help people live healthier lives.
 We dedicate our unrelenting research in emerging life sciences to our customers who, through our unique distribution model, bring our innovative products and our message to the world.

 1.2 VISION Sisel embraces a future in nutrition and personal care that puts the human body first.
 Sisel uses Science and Innovation to promote lives infused by Energy and Longevity, combined with temporal and personal Success.
 Sisel seeks to promote the body’s natural ability to sustain itself through proper nutrition, physical exercise, and the elimination of toxic ingredients.
 We promote wellness rather than simply responding to sickness.
 We similarly do this through a business model designed to empower and reward entrepreneurship in a healthy and sustainable system, rather than simply maximizing short-term profits.